 Penalties for Burglary in San Diego

 Burglaries in San Diego can be charged as either misdemeanors or felonies.
 If you are charged with a misdemeanor, you can face up to one year in jail.
 For felonies, the potential sentence increases to up to three years in prison, but if the crime took place in a residential property, you can instead face up to six years in prison.
 If the crime was in a residential property and someone was in the home, you can even be charged with a violent felony, even if you never assaulted or harmed that person.
 Residential burglary is also a strike and punishable with a presumptive state prison sentence.
-A Vista burglary attorney can be critical to not only fighting the charges, but helping you minimize the charges you are accused of in the first place.
+A lawyer can be critical to not only fighting the charges, but helping you minimize the charges you are accused of in the first place.

 Defenses Against Burglary Charges

 There are many defenses against these accusations.
-In many cases, if you were arrested for trespassing, but the prosecution cannot prove you intended to commit any other crimes, your Vista burglary attorney can ensure you are not charged with this offense.
+In many cases, if you were arrested for trespassing, but the prosecution cannot prove you intended to commit any other crimes, your burglary defense attorney can ensure you are not charged with this offense.
 This is also why you need to speak with a lawyer before you say anything to the police.
 It is all too easy to accidentally say something to the police that may result in you facing much more serious charges than you would otherwise.

 Sometimes small details can mean all the difference in a burglary case.
 For example, if you are accused of breaking into a car and the door was unlocked, the may instead be instead grand or petty theft -or if you didn’t take anything, it could simply be tampering with a vehicle, a misdemeanor offense punishable by no more than one year in jail.